LidkeLab/matlab-instrument-control/src/+mic/@GalvoDigital/Readme.md

-# mic.GalvoDigital: Matlab instrument class to control Galvo Mirror using digital input
+# mic.GalvoDigital: Matlab instrument class to control Galvo Mirror using digital input.

 ## Description
-This class controls the galvo mirror (Cambridge Technology) on the HSM microscope by using digital signals.
-This utilizes a National Instruments (NI) data acquisition (DAQ) device to adjust the galvo mirror's angle (Range:[-15, 15])for scanning purposes.
+This class controls the galvo mirror (Cambridge Technology) on the Hyper spectral line-scanning microscope (HSM) by using digital signals.
+This utilizes a National Instruments (NI) data acquisition (DAQ) device to send a 16-bit digital signal to the galvo controller.
+The galvo controller then converts the 16-bit digital signal to an analog voltage that adjusts the galvo mirror's angle (Range:[-15, 15]) for scanning purposes.
 It changes the angle of the galvo mirror to scan the sample.
 The position of the galvo mirror is determined by a 16-bit digital signal (Word property).
 This signal can represent integer values ranging from 0 to 65535, corresponding to the full range of movement of the mirror.
 The galvo mirror is driven by 16 digital channels configured on the NI DAQ device.
 These channels send the digital word to control the mirror's position.